 5. Reflective Insulation

-Reflective insulation, or radiant barriers, works a little differently than usual insulation.
-Being made of foil-faced kraft paper and other materials reflects outside heat away from the garage, so it’s a great option for summer months and keeping a comfortable temperature in the space.
-This concept also works in the winter months as the heat inside the garage will be reflected back into the space.
-It’s a great option for garage doors that aren’t already insulated, plus they’re easy to remove if not unneeded.
+Reflective insulation, or radiant barriers, works slightly differently than usual insulation.
+Being made of foil-faced kraft paper and other materials, it reflects outside heat away from the garage, so it’s an excellent option for summer months and keeps a comfortable temperature in the space.
+This concept also works in the winter as the garage’s heat will be reflected back into the space.
+It’s a great option for garage doors that aren’t insulated and easy to remove if not unneeded.

 R-Value: How to Measure Insulation Effectiveness

-R-value is an indicator of how effective insulation is in keeping heat from entering or leaving a space.
+R-value indicates how effective insulation keeps heat from entering or leaving a space.
 The value is measured per inch of thickness.
 R-value can vary based on the type, thickness, and density of the insulation used in the walls.
 A higher insulation R-value usually means it’s better at controlling the temperature in your space and increasing energy efficiency.
 With a higher R-value typically comes a higher cost of insulation material.

-Depending on the makeup of your home and where the insulation’s installed can also determine the R-value needed.
-Homes built with 2×4 studs usually use R-13 insulation, newer homes with 2×6 studs use R-21 insulation, and R-40 should be used for the ceiling.
+Depending on the makeup of your home and where the insulation is installed can also determine the R-value needed.
+Homes built with 2×4 studs usually use R-13 insulation; newer homes with 2×6 studs use R-21 insulation, and R-40 should be used for the ceiling.
 Generally, colder climates should use higher R-value insulation than warmer ones.
 In an attic, insulation can be stacked to combine their R-values.
-For example, fiberglass insulation could be used between studs, and cellulose insulation can be laid on top to increase the total R-value.
+For example, fiberglass insulation could be used between studs and cellulose insulation can be laid on top to increase the total R-value.

 Tools and Materials Needed

-Tools will vary based on the type of insulation chosen to install, but the tools are the general ones you will need for fiberglass installation.
-Other than these, you may need more specialized tools, such as a blowing machine, mask, and safety glasses for cellulose insulation, or a sprayer, rubber gloves, overalls, and respirator if installing spray foam.
+Tools will vary depending on the type of insulation chosen to install, but these are the general ones you will need for fiberglass installation.
+Other than these, you may need more specialized tools, such as a blowing machine, mask, and safety glasses for cellulose insulation or a sprayer, rubber gloves, overalls, and respirator if installing spray foam.

 Tools Needed